riskframe/ai-rmm/framework/measure-2.4.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+## Measure 2.4
-## Measure 2.4: The functionality and behavior of the AI system and its components – as identified in the map function – are monitored when in production.
+> The functionality and behavior of the AI system and its components – as identified in the map function – are monitored when in production. [@playbook]

 ### Measure 2.4.1.
 Establish Monitoring Requirements and Objectives.